QuoyaTheGoddess/use-all-the-selectors/README.md

 deliverables: "1 HTML file, 1 CSS file"
 ---

-# Use all the selectors!
+# Use all the selectors

 ## Overview